 Scholastic has weekly lessons for home to enhance reading and engage learners with multimedia learning and follow-up projects (called “quests.)

 Most Educational Therapists and Coaches have gone online.
 If you child is not already working with a professional, now may be the time to start!
 They can help with academic support, as well as structuring your child’s day, motivation, creating work routines, and strategies for completing long-term projects.
-Two well-known local options are SOS4Students and Classroom Matters.
+Two well-known local options are Strategies for Learning and Classroom Matters.

 This post was created to support families through COVID-19.
 If you have more questions related to working with your children at home, please let me know by sending me an email or commenting on this post!